Maslin Beach, South Australia

 Maslin Beach is a southern coastal suburb of Adelaide, South Australia.
 It is located in the City of Onkaparinga.

 The name refers to the town of Maslin Beach, the beach after which it was named and the suburb which contains both.
 In this article, the name refers to the suburb, unless stated otherwise.

 Red Ochre Cove lies south of Ochre Point, which separates Maslin Beach from Moana Beach to the north.

 Geography

-Maslin Beach is located between Main South Road, which forms the suburbs eastern boundary, and Gulf St Vincent.
+Maslin Beach is located between South Road, which forms the suburbs eastern boundary, and Gulf St Vincent.

 Demographics

-The 2006 Census by the Australian Bureau of Statistics counted 1,066 persons in Maslin Beach on census night.
-Of these, 50.6% were male and 49.4% were female.
+The 2021 Census by the Australian Bureau of Statistics counted 1,213 persons in Maslin Beach on census night.
+Of these, 49.5% were male and 50.5% were female.

-The majority of residents (68.8%) are of Australian birth, with other common census responses being England (15.8%) and New Zealand (2.2%).
+The majority of residents (70.2%) are of Australian birth, with other common census responses being England (16.5%) and New Zealand (1.5%).

-The age distribution of Maslin Beach residents is similar to that of the greater Australian population.
-71.7% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 28.3% were younger than 25 years, compared to the Australian average of 33.5%.